barbagroup/PetIBM/doc/markdowns/examples2d.md

 The computational domain is discretized using an stretched Cartesian grid with 186x186 cells.
 The mesh is kept uniform in the sub-domain [-0.6, 0.6]x[-0.6, 0.6] and stretched to the external boundaries with a constant ratio of 1.05.

-We will run the simulation with the immersed-boundary projection method for 2000 time steps with a time increment of 0.01 and save the numerical solution at the end.
+For this example, we will run the simulation with the immersed-boundary projection method (Taira and Colonius, 2007) for 2000 time steps with a time increment of 0.01 and save the numerical solution at the end.

 To run the example using 2 MPI processes:

     cd <simulation-directory>
-    mpiexec -np 2 petibm-tairacolonius
+    mpiexec -np 2 petibm-ibpm

 The run should complete in less than 5 minutes and the numerical solution is saved in the folder `solution`.